chriswyatt1/Trinity_to_SVM/README.md

 You have a choice whether to run locally with docker or on a computer cluster with singularity.

-To run on a Sun Grid Engine cluster, we can use the nextflow profile flag in step 3:
+To run on a Sun Grid Engine cluster (UCL HPC), we can use the nextflow profile flag:

 `-profile myriad` # This flag allows a configuration on sun grid engine.